Confused by the online mattress market? Torn between an all-foam or a hybrid but not sure where to start?

 - A versatile medium feel.
 This bed should feel medium or perhaps medium-firm to most shoppers, depending on their preferences and how they experience the mattress.
 This is a relatively versatile feel that most sleep types could find comfortable.

 - EuroTop.
-1.5 inches of foam on the top of this bed give the overall experience a cloud-like feel.
+2 inches of plush cushioning on this bed gives the overall experience a cloud-like feel.

 - A bouncy hybrid.
 The foams in this item offer pressure relief and motion absorption, while the coils offer lots of bounce and airflow.